GenesisEducationKyiv/software-engineering-school-4-0-dimanovoseltsev/subscriptions/README.md

 ![php-version]
 ![mysql-version]

-# 💱 Currency Rates Api
+# 💱 Subscriptions Api

-The migration and initial import of currencies will be carried out in the Docker container named `app-setup`.
+The migration will be carried out in the Docker container named `app-setup`.

 Emails are sent once a day using cron jobs.
 A separate container named `cron` was created specifically for these tasks.
 You can view the list of commands and logs in the `docker/cron` directory.
-Additionally, continuous import of exchange rates is also implemented using cron jobs.

 # Quick Start (via  docker)
 ```bash